-New Accounting Policies Applied These standards or amendments apply to financial statements beginning on or after January 1, 2021.
+New Accounting Policies Applied

+These standards or amendments apply to financial statements beginning on or after January 1, 2022.

-Standards or amendments Description of the standards or amendments and impacts on financial statements of the Company IFRS 4 Insurance Contracts Description: On September 12, 2016, the IASB published an amendment to IFRS 4 Insurance Contracts.
+Standards or amendments Description of the standards or amendments and impacts on financial statements of the Company

+IFRS 4 Insurance Contracts Description: On September 12, 2016, the IASB published an amendment to IFRS 4 Insurance Contracts.
 This amendment, Applying IFRS 9 Financial Instruments with IFRS 4 Insurance Contracts, provides two options to entities applying IFRS 4: the deferral approach is an optional temporary exemption from applying IFRS 9 until January 1, 2021 for entities whose predominant activity is issuing contracts within the scope of IFRS 4; the overlay approach permits entities to adopt IFRS 9 but adjust some of the impacts arising from designated financial assets, those being assets related to the insurance contract liabilities.
 On June 25, 2020, the IASB published an amendment to IFRS 4 Insurance Contracts to extend the deferral approach until January 1, 2023.
 Status: The Company met all criteria and chose the deferral approach, as described below in the section "Information on the Deferral of the Application of IFRS 9 Financial Instruments ".
 The Company will apply IFRS 9 only to financial statements beginning on or after January 1, 2023.
-IFRS 16 Leases Description: On May 28, 2020, the IASB published an amendment to IFRS 16 Leases.
-The amendment COVID-19-Related Rent Concessions exempts lessees from having to consider individual lease contracts to determine whether rent concessions occurring as a direct consequence of the COVID-19 pandemic are lease modifications and allows lessees to account for such rent concessions as if they were not lease modifications.
-It applies to COVID-19-related rent concessions that reduce lease payments due on or before June 30, 2021.
-This amendment applies retrospectively.
-On March 31, 2021, the IASB published an amendment to IFRS 16 Leases .
-The amendment COVID-19-Related Rent Concessions beyond 30 June 2021 extends the practical relief regarding COVID-19-related rent concessions until June 30, 2022.
+IAS 16 Property, Plant and Equipment Description: On May 14, 2020, the IASB published an amendment to IAS 16 Property, Plant and Equipment.
+The amendment clarifies the accounting for the net proceeds from selling any items produced while bringing an item of property, plant and equipment into use.
+The provisions of this amendment apply retrospectively.
 Impact: No impact on the Company's financial statements.
-IAS 39 Financial Instruments: Recognition and Measurement, IFRS 7 Financial Instruments: Disclosures, IFRS 4 Insurance Contracts and Description: On August 27, 2020, the IASB published an amendment to IAS 39 Financial Instruments: Recognition and Measurement, IFRS 7 Financial Instruments: Disclosures, IFRS 4 Insurance Contracts and IFRS 16 Leases.
-The amendment, Interest Rate Benchmark Reform - Phase 2, clarifies the requirements related to financial assets, financial liabilities and lease liabilities, specific hedge accounting requirements, and disclosure requirements of financial instruments when an existing interest rate benchmark is replaced.
-This amendment applies on a modified retrospective basis.
-IFRS 16 Leases Impact: No impact on the Company's financial statements.
+IAS 37 Provisions, Contingent Liabilities and Contingent Assets Description: On May 14, 2020, the IASB published an amendment to IAS 37 Provisions, Contingent Liabilities and Contingent Assets.
+The amendment clarifies that for the purpose of assessing whether a contract is onerous, the cost of fulfilling the contract includes both the incremental costs of fulfilling that contract and an allocation of other costs that relate directly to fulfilling the contract.
+The provisions of this amendment apply on a modified retrospective basis.
+Impact: No impact on the Company's financial statements.
+IFRS 3 Business Combinations Description: On May 14, 2020, the IASB published an amendment to IFRS 3 Business Combinations .
+The amendment updates the reference to the Conceptual Framework and adds an exception to its requirement for an entity to refer to the Conceptual Framework to determine what constitutes an asset or a liability.
+The exception specifies that, for some types of liabilities and contingent liabilities, an entity applying IFRS 3 should instead refer to IAS 37 Provisions, Contingent Liabilities and Contingent Assets .
+The provisions of this amendment apply prospectively.
+Impact: No impact on the Company's financial statements.
+Annual Improvements to IFRSs 2018-2020 Cycle Description: On May 14, 2020, the IASB published the Annual Improvements to IFRSs 2018-2020 Cycle.
+The Annual Improvements clarify specific situations: IFRS 1 First-time Adoption of International Financial Reporting Standards related to the fact that a subsidiary that becomes a first-time adopter later than its parent is allowed to measure cumulative translation differences using the amounts reported by its parent, based on the parent's date of transition to IFRSs; IAS 41 Agriculture related to the fact that an entity no longer excludes taxation cash flows when measuring the fair value of a biological asset using a present value technique to ensure consistency with the requirements in IFRS 13 Fair Value Measurement.
+The provisions of IFRS 1 and IAS 41 apply prospectively.